In Search of the Ultra-Sex: Plot

-Science-fiction comedy of the XXX kind, In Search of The Ultra-Sex is inspired by a true story : A pandemic infects people everywhere with infinite lust, and the only ones who can save planet Earth are a group of astronauts in space, led by Captain Cock, desperately looking for a solution!

-As the Galactic Confederation desperately tries to understand the reason behind this sudden madness, the horrifying truth is discovered by the FBI agents Bambi Darling and Stormy Brushing : The sexual matrix of the Universe known as the Ultra-Sex has been stolen!
-On board of starship "4skin 5", Captain Cock and his crew are missioned to solve the mystery and save Planet Earth from an endless orgy!
+A pandemic infects people everywhere with infinite lust, leaving the Galactic Confederation desperately trying to understand the cause behind this.
+FBI agents Bambi Darling and Stormy Brushing are quick to discover that this pandemic is a direct result of the sexual matrix of the Universe, the Ultra-Sex, being stolen.
+Meanwhile, starship "4skin 5", which consists of Captain Cock and his crew, are missioned to solve the mystery and save Planet Earth from an endless orgy.